-The Department considers media campaigns an environmental strategy approach.
-Media campaigns should be data driven, support other direct service work taking place within the community, and be implemented throughout the year.
+The Department considers media campaigns a population-level or environmental strategy approach with community norms as the intervening variable.
+Media campaigns should be data driven, support other direct service work taking place within the community and be implemented throughout the year.
 Department funded prevention contractors will develop a specific media campaign strategy within their work plan that includes the key elements of a media advocacy plan.

-Media campaigns are an important tool used to support and promote the work of the identified evidence-based programs, policies, or practices.
-Media campaigns should strategically reach the identified population of focus and compliment the direct work that is taking place within the awarded Service Area to achieve the desired outcome.
+Media campaigns are an important tool used to support and promote the work of the identified evidence-based practices, programs and policies.
+Media campaigns should strategically reach the identified population of focus and compliment the direct work that is taking place within the awarded service area to achieve the desired outcome.